ibm-cloud-docs/databases-for-elasticsearch/howto-upgrading.md

 {{site.data.keyword.attribute-definition-list}}

-# Upgrading to a new Major Version
+# Upgrading to a new major version
 {: #upgrading}

 When a major version of a database is at its end of life (EOL), upgrade to the current major version.
 You can upgrade {{site.data.keyword.databases-for-elasticsearch_full}} deployments to use the newest version of Elasticsearch.